ArtemBurenok/Machine-Learning/README.md

 # Machine-Learning

-In that repository I practicle machin learning algoritms.
-And learn scikit-learn, tensorflow, numpy and other library for machine learning.
+In that repository I practicle machine learning algoritms.
+And learn with scikit-learn, tensorflow, numpy and other library for machine learning.

-I repeat, this repository for training and write a drafts.
+Also show different ML-progects.